carbon-language/carbon-lang/docs/design/functions.md

 Calling functions involves a new form of expression: `Sum(1, 2)` for example.
 The first part, `Sum`, is an expression referring to the name of the function.
 The second part, `(1, 2)` is a parenthesized list of arguments to the function.
-The juxtaposition of one expression with parentheses forms the core of call expression, similar to a postfix operator.
+The juxtaposition of one expression with parentheses forms the core of a call expression, similar to a postfix operator.

 ## Alternatives